The Overview

 Courtesy of Blizzard Entertainment

 For the Shadowlands expansion of World of Warcraft, I contributed to the development of the Collector’s Edition—designing key visual elements that extended the expansion’s thematic identity beyond the game itself.
-The work focused on translating the distinct aesthetics of the Shadowlands realms into physical design, culminating in a custom visual system for the Collector’s Edition packaging—including the design of the Collector’s Edition box, pin placard, commemorative postcards, and supporting digital assets.
 In addition, I art directed and designed the Shadowlands art book from the ground up—structuring the narrative, pacing the artwork, and crafting layouts that elevated the concept art while delivering a premium experience for fans.

 Key contributions included: